jtaylor9/Digits/README.md

 # Digits

-Implementation of a sample simple address book.
+Implementation of a simple address book.

 # Usage
 To invoke the application for the first, use this in terminal: